Just landed in Germany, or about to make the move and are wondering what lies in wait for you when you get there?

 There are also financial products (loans) available specifically designed to help cover this deposit to the landlord.
 However, with no credit history in Germany, as a newcomer these unfortunately won’t be available to you.

 7. Your first winter will be tough

-If you have moved to Germany just before the onset of winter, it will feel especially tough.
+If you’ve relocated to Germany just before the onset of winter, it will feel especially tough.

 Life in Germany is wonderful in the summer.
 The whole place comes to life and there is literally a festival every weekend in some or other town in your vicinity.
 Winter is harsh though.
 People just seem to hibernate and come out again at the end of March.

-If you happen to find yourself as a newbie expat in Germany arriving in the depths of winter, it’s important to meet people and make friends, to get socialising during the dark winter months.
+If you happen to find yourself as a newcomer in Germany arriving in the depths of winter, it’s important to meet people and make friends, to get socialising during the dark winter months.

 Spring will be along soon enough.
 Get down to the Alps and learn to ski or snowboard to keep yourself sane!